Support us

 Who are the local and state officials who are responsible for counting, canvassing, and certifying elections?

-Voting in Mississippi
+Voting in Colorado

-Policing in Michigan
+Policing in Chicago

-In 2024, Politics Is Local
+In 2025, Politics Is Local

 Bolts covers the nuts and bolts of power and political change, from the local up.
 We report on the places, people, and policies that shape public policy.
 We focus on criminal justice and voting rights, and delve further in our vertical What’s on the Ballot.